WWLLN GLOBAL STROKE DENSITY CLIMATOLOGY

 Global diurnal lightning animations

 WWLLN’s annual-mean climatology illustrates the global distribution of lightning and its relationships with the underlying terrain.
 The impact of the diurnal cycle can be illustrated by an animation of WWLLN hourly-mean lightning frequency.
 To directly compare the diurnal cycle from one region to another, see an animation of lightning frequency as a function of local time rather than UTC.
+Diurnal animations of precipitation based on the Integrated Multi-satellitE Retrievals for GPM dataset (IMERG) are provided for comparison as a function of UTC or local time.

 Long-term, global lightning observations are also available from two satellite-borne Lightning Imaging Sensors (LIS) along with the Optical Transient Detector (OTD).
 However, WWLLN samples ~100 times as many strokes per year as these satellites, permitting it to capture finer variations in both geography and time.